Money in the Bank (2013): Pre-show

-During the Money in the Bank Kickoff pre-show The Shield's Seth Rollins and Roman Reigns defended the WWE Tag Team Championship against The Usos (Jimmy Uso and Jey Uso).
+During the Money in the Bank Kickoff pre-show The Shield's Seth Rollins and Roman Reigns defended the WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
 In the end, Reigns executed a Spear on Jimmy for the victory.

 Preliminary matches

 The actual pay-per-view opened with the World Heavyweight Championship contract Money in the Bank ladder match involving United States Champion Dean Ambrose, Cody Rhodes, Damien Sandow, Fandango, Antonio Cesaro, Jack Swagger, and Wade Barrett.
 During the match, Swagger pulled Barrett off a ladder and Cesaro executed a European Uppercut on Barrett.
 Swagger pulled Ambrose off the ladder, who delivered a DDT to Swagger.
 Cesaro applied a Sleeper Hold on Ambrose atop the ladder, causing Ambrose to fall.
 On top of the ladder, Rhodes performed a Muscle Buster onto a ladder on Cesaro.
 Barrett knocked Swagger off the ladder with a Bull Hammer but Fandango performed a Sunset Flip Powerbomb off the ladder on him.
 Cesaro attempted to retrieve the briefcase whilst on Swagger's shoulders but Rhodes performed a Springboard Dropkick on Swagger, knocking both men down.
 Seth Rollins and Roman Reigns interfered, with the two pulling Rhodes off a ladder and Reigns executing a Spear on Fandango.
-The Usos (Jimmy and Jey) also interfered, attacking Rollins and Ambrose.
+The Usos (Jey Uso and Jimmy Uso) also interfered, attacking Rollins and Ambrose.
 In the end, Rhodes pushed Ambrose off a ladder onto Rollins, Reigns, the Usos, Swagger and Cesaro.
 Rhodes attempted to retrieve the briefcase but Sandow pushed Rhodes off the ladder and retrieved the briefcase to win the match.

 In the second match, Curtis Axel defended the Intercontinental Championship against The Miz.
 The match ended when Axel executed a Hangman's Facebuster on Miz to retain the title.

 After that, AJ Lee defended the Divas Championship against Kaitlyn.
 AJ forced Kaitlyn to submit to the Black Widow to retain the title.

 In the fourth match, Ryback faced Chris Jericho.
 The match ended when Jericho missed a Lionsault after Ryback rolled out of the way and was rolled-up by Ryback for the victory.

 In the next match, Alberto Del Rio faced Dolph Ziggler for the World Heavyweight Championship.
 In the end, Divas Champion AJ Lee hit Del Rio with the WWE Divas Championship belt, resulting in Del Rio winning the match by disqualification to retain the title.

 In the penultimate match, John Cena faced Mark Henry for the WWE Championship.
 The match ended when Cena applied the STF on Henry.
 Henry tried to reach the ropes to break the hold, but Cena re-applied the STF and Henry submitted.
 In result, Cena retained the title.